-Exactly three years later, memorial ceremony held to honor victims of Parkland shooting
+Exactly three years later, events and memorials held to honor victims of Parkland shooting

 Meantime, several family members of those who were killed that day have embarked on their project.

-Led by Manuel Oliver, who lost his son Joaquin, they created a series of so-called shame cards, which they will send to congress.
+Led by Manuel Oliver, who lost his son, Joaquin, they created a series of so-called shame cards, which they will send to congress.

 Their goal is to call out lawmakers for not taking any further action on gun control.